 The TTC operates the following transportation systems within Toronto:

-1. Buses: Buses come frequently and are equipped with wheelchair and stroller accessible entrances.
-Bus stops are located on either side of the road, and mark the routes which arrive there.
+1. Buses: Buses come frequently and are equipped with wheelchair and stroller-accessible entrances.
+Bus stops are located on either side of the road and mark the routes which arrive there.
 The destination and route number of the bus is displayed on the front and back of the vehicle.
 Once you are on the bus, its next stop will be verbally announced over speakers, so you know when to get off.
 Bus fares are paid at the machine directly beside the bus operator as soon as you enter the bus.
 Make sure you know how to ride the bus safely before you travel.
-Bus schedules vary by days of the week and times of day.
+Bus schedules vary by days of the week and times of the day.

 2. The Subway: The TTC operates four subway lines underneath Toronto:

 - Yonge-University: A U-shaped route running south from northern Yonge Street to Union Station, and then back north to Highway 7 and Jane Street.

 - Bloor-Danforth: This line generally runs east-west along Bloor and Danforth Streets, connecting with both Line 1 and Line 3.

 - Scarborough: This line runs from downtown Toronto to Scarborough Town Centre.

 - Sheppard: An east-west line along Sheppard Avenue East to Don Mills Road, connecting with Line 1 at Sheppard-Yonge Station.